-10The Consumer Financial Protection Bureau generally has primary consumer financial protection oversight responsibilities for insured depository institutions with more than \$10 billion in total assets and their affiliates.
+The Consumer Financial Protection Bureau generally has primary consumer financial protection oversight responsibilities for insured depository institutions with more than \$10 billion in total assets and their affiliates.
 FDIC, the Federal Reserve, and OCC have primary consumer financial protection supervisory and enforcement powers over insured depository institutions with \$10 billion or less in assets.
 But the Consumer Financial Protection Bureau may participate in examinations of these smaller depository institutions to assess compliance with federal consumer financial protection laws.
 See 12 U.S.C. §§ 5515-5516.
 In addition, state-level bank regulatory agencies supervise banks chartered at the state level.

-11The Bank Holding Company Act of 1956 sets forth the regulatory frameworks for bank holding companies.
+The Bank Holding Company Act of 1956 sets forth the regulatory frameworks for bank holding companies.
 Bank Holding Company Act of 1956, Pub.
 L. No. 84-511, 70 Stat.
 133 (codified as amended at 12 U.S.C. §§ 1841-1852).
 Bank holding companies own or control a bank, as defined in the Bank Holding Company Act.
 12 U.S.C. § 1841(a)(1) and (2).

-The purpose of federal banking supervision is to help ensure that banks operate in a safe and sound manner and comply with federal laws and regulations for the provision of banking services.
-Federal banking regulators promulgate rules to implement banking laws, supervise banks to help ensure their compliance with those rules, and take formal and informal enforcement actions against those that do not comply.
-Federal banking supervision also looks beyond the safety and soundness of individual banks to promote the stability of the financial system as a whole.

-Bank Capital and Liquidity Requirements

-For banking organizations, capital exists to absorb unexpected losses.
-The amount of capital a firm uses to fund its assets is critical to its ability to continue lending operations during stressful conditions.
-The Federal Reserve, FDIC, and OCC require banking organizations to maintain certain minimum levels of capital.
-These requirements identify types of regulatory capital, including common equity tier 1 capital, which is considered the most loss-absorbing form of capital that a banking organization can have to support its operations and absorb unexpected financial losses.
+Office of t of the Cur Source: GAO.
+The purp operate i regulatio Deposit e Corporation Supervises insured state-chartered banks that are not members of the Federal Reserve System, state-chartered savings associations, and insured state-chartered branches of foreign banks.
+Also has backup supervisory responsibility for all federally insured depository institutions related to its role in insuring the deposits of all banks and thrifts that are approved for federal deposit insurance. the Comptroller Supervises national banks and savings associations and of the Cur Source: GAO.
+The purp operate regulatio rrency federally chartered branches and agencies of foreign banks.
+GAO-24-106206 pose of federal banking supervision is to help ensure that banks The purp operate regulatio pose of federal banking supervision is to help ensure that banks operate regulatio • • • to help e informal banking ons for the provision of banking services.
+Federal banking ors promulgate rules to implement banking laws, supervise banks ensure their compliance with those rules, and take formal and enforcement actions against those that do not comply.
+Federal supervision also looks beyond the safety and soundness of al banks to promote the stability of the financial system as a Requirements The among to contine Reserve certain meregulator consider organization organization organization consider the construction of the con king organizations, capital exists to absorb unexpected losses. ount of capital a firm uses to fund its assets is critical to its ability nue lending operations during stressful conditions.
+The Federal e, FDIC, and OCC require banking organizations to maintain minimum levels of capital.
+These requirements identify types of ory capital, including common equity tier 1 capital, which is red the most loss-absorbing form of capital that a banking ation can have to support its operations and absorb unexpected I losses.
 Regulators establish required capital levels in comparison with various measures of an institution's assets.
 The minimum requirements are specified as a ratio (regulatory capital ratio).

-14
+&lt;sup>12Capital is a source of long-term funding, contributed largely by a bank's equity stockholders and its own returns in the form of retained earnings, which provides banks with a cushion to absorb unexpected losses.

+&lt;sup>13Common equity tier 1 capital consists primarily of retained earnings (profits a bank has earned but not paid out to shareholders in the form of dividends or other distributions) and common stock, with deductions for items such as goodwill and deferred tax assets.